 Green hydrogen is viewed as the most desirable form of the fuel, taking water and performing electrolysis with renewable energy to produce hydrogen and oxygen.

 Furthermore, there is a desire to manufacture green hydrogen using excess wind energy generated in remote areas that cannot be used by the grid, known as stranded wind.
-When it comes to wind energy, Scotland is a global leader with 25% of Europe’s total offshore wind resources.
+When it comes to wind energy, Scotland is a global leader with considerable offshore resources.

 In terms of generation capacity, Scotland currently has 10GW of offshore wind that is either on stream or in development.
 The next phase of development – Scotwind – will see Scotland generate an additional 25GW of offshore wind by the mid-2030s through a mix of floating and fixed installations, and there remains massive scale-up potential beyond that.